fragarco/abasc/docs/en/abasc.md

 # Appendix II: Extending the Compiler

-One of the major advantages of BASC is that, being written in Python, it is easy to **extend and modify its functionality**.
+One of the major advantages of ABASC is that, being written in Python, it is easy to **extend and modify its functionality**.
 The source code is organized across the following main files:

-* **basc.py – Main file:** Handles the compiler options and executes the compilation process step by step.
+* **abasc.py – Main file:** Handles the compiler options and executes the compilation process step by step.
 * **baspp.py – Preprocessor:** Adds line numbers and inserts any additional code files referenced via `CHAIN MERGE`.
 If the `--verbose` option is enabled, it generates an intermediate file with the `.BPP` extension.
 * **baslex.py – Lexical Analyzer:** Scans the source code and generates the corresponding list of tokens.
 With `--verbose`, it produces an intermediate `.LEX` file.
 * **basparse.py – Syntax Analyzer:** Processes the token list, checks the program’s syntax, and generates an intermediate representation of the code in the form of an Abstract Syntax Tree (AST).
 With `--verbose`, an intermediate `.AST` file is generated.
 * **emitters/cpcemitter.py – Assembler Code Generator:** Takes the AST produced by the syntax analyzer and outputs the equivalent assembly code.
 The result is saved as a `.ASM` file, which is then assembled by **ABASM** to produce the final binary.
 * **emitters/cpcrt.py – Compiler Runtime:** Contains assembly routines called by the code generated by `cpcemitter.py`.

 Whenever changes are made to any of these files, it is recommended to check for obvious errors.
-This can be done by running the following commands from the directory containing `basc.py`:
+This can be done by running the following commands from the directory containing `abasc.py`:

 * **Type checking:**